GithubUser017/EntrezPlantSearch/README.md

 Now run the plant_search.ipynb jupyter notebook in this Github in your Google Colab.

+If the folder structure is confusing.
+Just download/copy the folder structure from this Github into the top level of your Google Drive.
+The script should then work.

 The jupyter notebook contains 4 types of searches:

 choice 1: plant genera - will search your terms against a list of over 35,000 plant genera.